FAQ for Clients

-CVCA provides comprehensive cardiac care for pets in Maryland and Virginia.
+CVCA provides comprehensive cardiac care for pets in Maryland, Virginia and Kentucky.
 We are the largest cardiology practice in the United States and treat over 16,000 dogs and cats each year.
-CVCA has 15 board certified veterinary cardiologists, 3 residents in our training program and a team of compassionate professionals who understand the importance of your pet to your family.
+CVCA has 16 board certified veterinary cardiologists, 3 residents in our training program and a team of compassionate professionals who understand the importance of your pet to your family.
 We serve as an extension of your primary care veterinarian’s practice to accurately diagnose and treat heart disease, improving both the quantity and quality of your companion’s life.
 In fact, we recently found that pets live 75% longer when both a CVCA cardiologist and a primary care veterinarian collaborate to manage cases of pets with congestive heart failure.
 A pet owner can rest assured they are getting the very best care for their pet when they see CVCA.
 Based on ongoing survey results, over 99% of our clients would refer their friends or family to us.

 An early indicator of heart disease is an abnormal heart sound heard when the heart is listened to with a stethoscope.
 Murmurs, gallops and an arrhythmia may all indicate underlying heart disease that may benefit from treatment.
 This is why it is so important for your pet to have annual exams with your primary care veterinarian who may pick up heart disease before it becomes symptomatic or life threatening.
 Unfortunately, not all patients with heart disease have abnormal heart sounds.
 This is especially true of cats.
 Dogs – Potential symptoms of heart disease: